hsf-training/analysis-essentials/git/10-conflict.md

----
-teaching: 15
-exercises: 0
-questions:
-- What do I do when my changes conflict with someone else's?
----
 # Conflicts

 {% objectives "Learning Objectives" %}

 - Explain what conflicts are and when they can occur.
 - Resolve conflicts resulting from a merge.

 {% endobjectives %}

 As soon as people can work in parallel, it's likely someone's going to step on someone